tabarra/txAdmin/docs/dev_notes.md

 - [ ] Settings Page:
     - [ ] bake in the defaults, so so SwitchText's don't show fale initial value
     - [ ] check for pending changes on the navigate-away buttons
+    - [ ] use jsonForgivingParse for embed jsons and custom locale

 - [ ] custom login page
     - [ ] FxMonitor: